ajune-wang/webrtc/docs/native-code/rtp-hdrext/corruption-detection/README.md

 the filter size and error thresholds such that 99.5% of filtered samples end up with a delta <= the error threshold for that plane, based on a representative set of test clips and bandwidth constraints.

+Notes: The extension should be present only in the last packet of video frames.
+If attached to other packets it should be ignored.